-Both sensor types inherit an implicit filter from the IP address of the parent device.
-So, on the one hand, it is possible to add these sensors to a probe device.
-Then you will receive all messages from the system running the probe and can optionally filter for specific sources later.
-On the other hand, you can add these sensors directly to the source device.
-Then only messages from this device will be processed.
+Both sensors inherit an implicit filter from the IP address of the parent device.
+So it is possible to add these sensors to a probe device.
+Then you receive all messages from the probe system and can optionally filter for specific sources later.
+You can also add these sensors directly to the source device.
+Then only messages from this device are processed.

-Add the receiver sensors to the desired device in the common way, for example, via the device's context menu.
-We recommend leaving the sensor's default settings unchanged for the first configuration (port, include and exclude filter, warning and error filter) to see what data actually comes in.
+Add the receiver sensors to the desired device in the usual way, for example, via the device's context menu.
+We recommend that you leave the sensor's default settings unchanged for the first configuration (port, include and exclude filter, warning and error filter) to see what data actually comes in.

-Adding the sensor to a network device directly will increase its speed in comparison to a filter definition in the sensor settings.
-Distributing Syslog and SNMP Trap Receiver sensors over different probes will make the overall performance scalable and gives you flexibility with the data storage location.
+Adding the sensor directly to a network device increases its speed in comparison to a filter definition in the sensor settings.
+Distributing Syslog Receiver and SNMP Trap Receiver sensors over different probes makes the overall performance scalable and gives you flexibility with the data storage location.

-If you do not add the sensor to a probe device but to another device in PRTG, be careful with the configuration: Ensure that the IP address or DNS name of the parent device matches the proper sender.
-For example, if you want to receive syslog or trap messages from a Storage Area Network (SAN), you might have to add a device to PRTG using the IP address of a specific array member that sends the messages.
+If you do not add the sensor to a probe device but to a different device, be careful with the configuration: Ensure that the IP address or Domain Name System (DNS) name of the parent device matches the proper sender.
+For example, if you want to receive syslog or trap messages from a storage area network (SAN), you might need to add a device using the IP address of a specific array member that sends the messages.
 Providing a DNS name that points to the IP address of a whole group might not work for SANs.

-Step 2: Configure your network device(s) that support sending syslogs or SNMP traps appropriately.
+Step 2: Appropriately configure your network devices that support sending syslogs or SNMP traps

 Configure your syslog or SNMP trap ready devices to send syslogs or traps (see the documentation of the respective device vendors).
-They have to address the PRTG probe where your Syslog or SNMP Trap Receiver sensor runs.
-So specify the IP address of the machine with the respective PRTG probe.
-If you keep your syslog or trap receiver's default settings, use the port 514.
+They must address the probe system where your Syslog Receiver or SNMP Trap Receiver sensor runs.
+So specify the IP address of the probe system.
+If you keep your syslog or trap receiver's default settings, use port 514.

 The protocol is User Datagram Protocol (UDP).

 The SNMP Trap Receiver does not support SNMP v3 traps.
-Please use SNMP v1 or v2c instead.
+Use SNMP v1 or v2c instead.

-You do not have to complete any further configuration steps to use PRTG as a syslog server or SNMP trap receiver.
-When your device(s) send syslogs or SNMP traps to the specified PRTG probe machine, the messages appear automatically in the PRTG web interface.
-After each sensor scan (by default, the scanning interval is inherited from the parent device), PRTG will count the received syslogs or traps in the according channels (total number of messages during the last interval, error and warning messages, or dropped packets).
+You do not need to complete any further configuration steps to use PRTG as a syslog server or SNMP trap receiver.
+When your devices send syslogs or SNMP traps to the specified probe system, the messages appear automatically in the PRTG web interface.
+After each sensor scan (by default, the scanning interval is inherited from the parent device), PRTG counts the received syslogs or traps in the according channels (total number of messages during the last interval, error and warning messages, or dropped packets).

 Let the syslog receiver or the SNMP trap receiver collect data for a while to see what comes in.
-By default, the respective sensor will go into a Warning status if there was at least one message with severity 4 and into an Error status if there was at least one message with severity 3 or lower during the last sensor scan.
+By default, the respective sensor shows the Warning status if there was at least one message with severity 4 and the Down status if there was at least one message with severity 3 or lower during the last sensor scan.

-So, for example, a message that is classified as an error will count for the error channel only for one scanning interval.
-If there is no new error message in the following scanning interval, no message is shown in the error channel and the error status will disappear after the next sensor scan.
-The syslog or trap itself will still be accessible on the Messages tab.
+So, for example, a message that is classified as an error counts for the error channel only for one scanning interval.
+If there is no new error message in the following scanning interval, no message is shown in the error channel and the Down status disappears after the next sensor scan.
+The syslog or trap itself is still available on the Messages tab.

-All incoming messages that match the include filter are processed and stored in PRTG's internal high-performance database.
-Review and analyze the received syslogs and traps via PRTG's web interface.
-For details, see the respective manual sections of SNMP Trap Receiver Sensor and Syslog Receiver Sensor.
+All incoming messages that match the include filter are processed and stored in the internal high-performance database of PRTG.
+Review and analyze the received syslogs and traps via the PRTG web interface.
 Then you can decide about further filtering of the incoming messages.

-The received data is also available in PRTG's data folder as common files.
+The received data is also available in the PRTG data directory as common files.
 One data file is created per hour.

-In order to increase productivity with your PRTG syslog servers and trap receivers, you can adjust the default filter settings.
-PRTG provides you a comprehensible formula system that you can use to describe what kind of messages you want to process and which of them will count as error or warning messages.
+To increase productivity with your PRTG syslog servers and trap receivers, you can adjust the default filter settings.
+PRTG provides a comprehensible formula system that you can use to describe what kind of messages you want to process and which of them count as error or warning messages.
 You can configure the following filters for received messages in the settings of the respective receiver:

 - Include filter: Process and store specific types of messages only.